Alpha vs Beta: Why They Differ Across Stocks, ETFs, and Funds

 Example:

-If an S&P 500 ETF returns 12% but the index returns 10% after adjusting for beta, its alpha is 2%.
+If an S&P 500 ETF shows 12% but the index shows 10% after adjusting for beta, its alpha is 2%.

 AAPL is not designed to “beat the S&P 500” or “track NASDAQ 100.”
 It is not a portfolio — it is a company.
 So if you try to calculate alpha for a single stock, you run into a problem: